conan-io/docs/integrations/ros.rst

 Consuming Conan packages using the ROSEnv generator
 ---------------------------------------------------

-So let's imagine we have a ROS C++ pacakge called `str_printer` that uses some functionality from the third party library [fmt](https://conan.io/center/recipes/fmt) a `str_printer` library with a function to print fancy strings.
+Imagine we have a ROS C++ pacakge called `str_printer` that uses some functionality from the third party library `fmt <https://conan.io/center/recipes/fmt>`_ a `str_printer` library with a function to print fancy strings.

 We have the following project structure: